 There are two basic strategies for parsing: top-down and bottom up.

-- A top-down parser attempts to carry out a derivation matching the input starting from the start symbol; i.e., it constructs the parse tree for the input from the root downwards in preorder. - A bottom-up parser tries to construct the parse tree from the leaves upwards by using the productions "backwards".
+• A top-down parser attempts to carry out a derivation matching the input starting from the start symbol; i.e., it constructs the parse tree for the input from the root downwards in preorder.